sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(c1.textContent).toEqual('/recipes/salsa')
 -->

-Now, both return values are on the same indentation level and it’s easier to compare them.
-This pattern works when none of the condition branches are handling errors, in which case an early return would be a better pattern.
+Now, both return values are at the same indentation level, making them easier to compare.
+This pattern works when none of the condition branches are handling errors, in which case an early return would be a better approach.

 I> We talk about early returns in the [Avoid conditions](#no-conditions) chapter.